On the multiplier spectrum of polynomials: Introduction

-Recently, Ji and Xie proved a significant generalization \cite[Theorem 1.3]{JX23} of McMullen's theorem: \begin{Thm}[Ji and Xie] For every integer $d\geq2$, the morphism is generically injective; that is, there exist a non-empty Zariski open subset $U$ of $\sM_d(\C)$ and a Zariski open subset $W$ of the Zariski closure of $\tau_d(U)$ with $\tau_d^{-1}(W)=U$ such that $\tau_d:U\to W$ is a finite morphism of degree $1$. \end{Thm}
+Recently, Ji and Xie proved a significant generalization \cite[Theorem~1.3]{JX23} of McMullen's theorem: \begin{Thm}[Ji and Xie] For every integer $d\geq2$, the morphism

+is generically injective; that is, there exist a non-empty Zariski open subset $U$ of $\sM_d(\C)$ and a Zariski open subset $W$ of the Zariski closure of $\tau_d(U)$ with $\tau_d^{-1}(W)=U$ such that $\tau_d:U\to W$ is a finite morphism of degree $1$. \end{Thm}

-Similarly, by replacing the multiplier with its modulus and $\C$ with $\R$ in the above definitions, we obtain for each $n\in\Z_{>0}$ the \emph{length spectrum map} $L_n:\sM_d(\C)\to \R^{N_{d,n}}$ of level $n$.
+Similarly, by replacing multipliers with lengths and $\C$ with $\R$ in the above definitions, we obtain for each $n\in\Z_{>0}$ the \emph{length spectrum map} $L_n:\sM_d(\C)\to\R^{N_{d,n}}$ of level $n$.
 The \emph{length spectrum} of $f$ is defined as the sequence $L(f)=(L_n(f))_{n=1}^\infty$.
-We define the \emph{length spectrum map up to level $n$} as (For the time being, we treat these maps merely as maps between sets.)
+We define the \emph{length spectrum map up to level $n$} as